salimnamvar/owod/papers/owod/towards_open_world_object_detection.md

             $$
         - This prevents sudden changes, allowing gradual learning.
     - The contrastive loss is combined with standard detection loss and backpropagated to train the entire model.

+### Auto-Labelling Unknowns with RPN (ALU)
+- **Problem: Need Labels for Unknowns**:
+  - To use contrastive clustering, the model needs to compare input features ($f_c$) against prototypes, including for the unknown class (labeled as $0$).
+  - But real datasets don't label unknown objects, because:
+    - It's impractical to manually re-label all images.
+    - Annotating every unknown object is too time-consuming and expensive.
+- **Solution: Auto-labelling via RPN (Region Proposal Network)**:
+  - RPN is class-agnostic: it generates region proposals (bounding boxes) without caring which class the object belongs to.
+  - For each image, RPN outputs:
+    - Boxes likely to contain foreground objects.
+    - An objectness score indicating how confident it is that the region has an object (not just background).
+- **Pseudo-labelling Unknowns**:
+  - They use a simple yet effective heuristic:
+    1. Get region proposals from RPN.
+    2. Filter proposals that:
+       1. Have high objectness scores (i.e., likely to be objects).
+       2. Do not overlap with any ground truth box (i.e., not known objects).
+    3. Select the top-k such proposals.
+    4. Label them as unknown class (label $0$).
+   - This way, the model automatically identifies potential unknowns and feeds them into contrastive clustering for learning.
+ - **Why It Works**:
+   - This simple heuristic gives surprisingly good performance.
+   - It enables the model to learn about unknowns without any manual labeling.